Challenges lie ahead for UK's new pro-Brexit aid minister

-LONDON (Thomson Reuters Foundation) - In his final days as prime minister, David Cameron hailed Britain's 12 billion pound (12 billion pounds) foreign aid budget as one of his greatest achievements.
+LONDON (Thomson Reuters Foundation) - In his final days as prime minister, David Cameron hailed Britain's 12 billion pound ($16 billion) foreign aid budget as one of his greatest achievements.

-Britain last year enshrined in law its commitment to spend 0.7 percent of its national income on aid every year, making it the first major industrialised nation to do so.
+Britain last year enshrined in law its commitment to spend 0.7 percent of its national income on aid every year, making it the first major industrialized nation to do so.

 But with climate change, conflict and disease all major concerns, how will Britain's international aid policy change under new Prime Minister Theresa May and her chosen international development secretary, Priti Patel?